-Career change ideas: 7 ways to find out what you really want to do
+7 ways to find out the career for you

 It is often a lack of career change ideas that seems to keep many would-be career changers stuck.
 One of the things that clients often say to me is:

 “I know I want to change careers, to do something different, but I just don’t know what I want to do instead.”